mastermind1981/sahara/doc/source/userdoc/features.rst

 Distributed Mode
 ----------------

-The :doc:`installation.guide` suggests launching sahara as a single ``sahara-all`` process.
-It is also possible to run sahara in distributed mode with ``sahara-api`` and ``sahara-engine`` processes running on several machines simultaneously.
+The :doc:`installation.guide` suggests launching sahara in distributed mode with ``sahara-api`` and ``sahara-engine`` processes potentially running on several machines simultaneously.
 Running in distributed mode allows sahara to offload intensive tasks to the engine processes while keeping the API process free to handle requests.